openwisp/openwisp-radius/docs/source/developer/change_of_authorization.rst

     The *Change of Authorization (CoA)* is disabled by default.

-    In order to enable this feature you have it via :ref:`global setting or from the admin interface
+    In order to enable this feature you have it enable it via :ref:`global setting or from the admin interface
     <coa_enabled_setting>`.